m3nt0r/marionette-docs/README.md

 Here's some stuff that could be done to ease maintaining the repo.

-- Adding the official repo as submodule
-- Writing a grunt task to update the `_posts` folder
 - Finding a fix for the missing index anchors
 - CI